 The 16 year-old nation continues to grapple with challenges such as high illiteracy rates, stalling economic liberalisation and a weak judicial system.
 However, continued absence of conflict and steadily developing institutions illustrate that post-conflict state-building in Timor-Leste has been successful.
 A steady, strategic, domestic and international emphasis on Positive Peace factors will help Timor-Leste secure a more prosperous future.

-For more information on Timor-Leste, read the 2018 Positive Peace Report.
+For more information on Timor-Leste, read the 2018 Positive Peace Report and “The 3 Countries Highlight Ways to Implement Sustainable Peace“

 The opinions expressed throughout this article are the opinions of the individual author and/or contributor and do not necessarily reflect the opinions of Vision of Humanity or the Institute for Economics and Peace.